Read our COVID-19 Division Re-entry Strategy for information about how we’re welcoming students and staff back into schools this September.

 The Board of Trustees reserves to itself the authority to name schools.
 In the naming of schools, preference shall be given to the names of persons who have made a valuable contribution to education and/or to the community at large.

 The Board of Trustees believes in the principles of the Joint Use Agreement (Facilities) which supports the sharing of publicly funded facilities to maximize benefits to students and citizens of the City of Edmonton.
-In support of this belief, the Board of Trustees encourages the use of district buildings by the community provided there is no conflict with the District’s mandate to provide (K-12) education and the use shall be compatible with the Board of Trustees’ educational aims and objectives.
+In support of this belief, the Board of Trustees encourages the use of Division buildings by the community provided there is no conflict with the Division’s mandate to provide (K-12) education and the use shall be compatible with the Board of Trustees’ educational aims and objectives.
 Surplus space may be utilized in operational and closed school buildings.

 The Board of Trustees believes that the preservation of buildings with significant historic value is important to the citizens of the City of Edmonton.
-The Board of Trustees and will consider supporting an application to Alberta Community Development for the designation of a district building as a historic resource when doing so has no adverse impact on the provision of educational services within the building or elsewhere in the District.
+The Board of Trustees and will consider supporting an application to Alberta Community Development for the designation of a Division building as a historic resource when doing so has no adverse impact on the provision of educational services within the building or elsewhere in the Division.